Qbox-project/qbx_customs/README.md

 Popcornrp-Customs was created following the subsequent discovery of QB-Customs containing stolen/leaked code.
 Popcornrp-Customs is a total replacement for QB-Customs and is fully compatible with QB-Garages.
 However, Popcornrp-Customs only depends on ox_lib and can be used with any framework.

-Find Ox_lib Here: https://github.com/overextended/ox_lib

 # Credits

-Thank you Jorn (Discord: jorn08), for his hard work on this resource.
-None of this would be possible without your hardwork!
+Thank you, Jorn (Discord: jorn08), for your hard work on this resource.
+None of this would be possible without your hard work!

 Qbx_customs also includes functionality from the cool dragcam resource by Jorn, check it out!:  https://github.com/Jorn08/dragcam